Every month we gather here at SimScale to see what simulations our colleagues have submitted for the SimScalator challenge.

 It has become a tradition for David to participate in the competition and we always look forward to seeing what new simulation he brings.
 This time it was a CFD analysis.
 He simulated the propeller of a 3D printed ducted fan quadcopter.

-This project is public, so you can just copy it and use the setup as template for your own simulation.
+This project is public, so it is possible to just copy it and use the setup as a template for your own simulation.

 Thermal-Structural Analysis of a Space Glider